ralyodio/shapeshift/README.md

 [![Build Status](https://travis-ci.org/chovy/shapeshift.svg?branch=master)](https://travis-ci.org/chovy/shapeshift) [![Requirements Status](https://requires.io/github/chovy/shapeshift/requirements.svg?branch=master)](https://requires.io/github/chovy/shapeshift/requirements/?branch=master)

-shapeshift.io api for node.js (unofficial)
+shapeshift.io api for node.js

 ## What is shapeshift.io?

-ShapeShift is an instant exchange for Litecoin, Bitcoin, Peercoin, Dogecoin, Darkcoin, and other cryptocoins.
+ShapeShift is an instant exchange for Litecoin, Bitcoin, Peercoin, Dogecoin, Darkcoin, and other crypto-currencies.

-As a new service, it is the fastest way to trade between these digital currencies.
+ShapeShift is the fastest way to exchange these digital currencies for one another.
-An exchange between coins on ShapeShift takes only a few seconds, and no account is needed.
+An exchange between crypto-currencies on ShapeShift takes only a few seconds, and no account is needed.

-The benefit of this is that you could have a web site where a payout to a content provider is paid out in a different currency than what the consumer paid with.
-For example, Joe wants to be paid in Bitcoin, while Sally wants to pay in Litecoin.
+The benefit of this is an application or site could send a payout to a content provider paid out in a different currency than what the consumer paid with.

+For example, Joe wants to be paid in Bitcoin, while Sally wants to pay him in Litecoin.
+ShapeShift allows you to convert the currency on behalf of the user.

 ## Install

-	npm install shapeshift
+	npm install --save shapeshift

-	var shapeshift = require('shapeshift');
+	const shapeshift = require('shapeshift');
+	const pair = 'btc_ltc';

 	shapeshift.getRate(pair)
 		.then(function(data){